Saido Berahino: Stoke City

 On 28 August 2018, Berahino scored the first goal in a 2–0 win over Huddersfield Town in the second round of the EFL Cup, his first goal since 27 February 2016, ending a drought of 913 days.
 He was praised by manager Gary Rowett after the game.
 Berahino scored his first league goal for Stoke on 22 September in a 3–2 home loss to Blackburn Rovers, though he missed a stoppage-time penalty in the same game.
 He scored the only goal of the game against Millwall on 22 December 2018.
 Following his arrest for drink-driving in February 2019 he was not selected by Nathan Jones again in the 2018–19 season, and was suspended without pay during legal proceedings, whilst the club sought legal advice regarding the contract of the striker.
 He was later informed his contract would be terminated.

-In July 2019 Berahino began training with Belgian First Division club Zulte Waregem with his Stoke contract being in the process of being terminated.
-He also played a friendly for French club Nîmes Olympique but was not offered a contract.
+In July 2019, Berahino began training with Belgian First Division club Zulte Waregem with his Stoke contract being in the process of being terminated.
+He also played a friendly for French club Nîmes but was not offered a contract.
 Stoke confirmed his exit on 7 August 2019 by "mutual agreement".

 Soon after this, his former Stoke teammate, Glen Johnson, spoke on Talksport where he heavily criticised Berahino's attitude at Stoke, singling out his attitude in training, regular lateness and lack of effort.
 He ended the interview by saying "If I was the manager or owner of a football club, I wouldn't take him if you paid me."
 Another former Stoke teammate, Peter Crouch, also spoke out about the situation, saying "I'm not going to say Glen was wrong (about Berahino), but there were many players in that dressing room who didn't pull their weight, not just him."

 Zulte Waregem

 Two days after leaving Stoke, Berahino signed a two-year deal with Zulte Waregem, with the option of a third.
-On 10 August 2019, he made his debut in the Belgian First Division A, starting and scoring in a 2–0 win at K.R.C.
-Genk.
+On 10 August 2019, he made his debut in the Belgian First Division A, starting and scoring in a 2–0 win at Genk.

-On 5 October 2020, Berahino was loaned to R. Charleroi S.C. of the same league, with the option to buy.
+On 5 October 2020, Berahino was loaned to Charleroi of the same league, with the option to buy.